-There will not be mandatory surveillance for the start of the Spring 2023 semester.
-Instead, employees and students will have access to rapid antigen tests through The Wellness Center on the 3rd floor of the Elliot Center which can be utilized if you are feeling ill or if you are a close contact to someone who has tested positive for COVID-19.
+There will not be mandatory surveillance testing.
+Instead, students will have access to rapid antigen tests through The Wellness Center on the 3rd floor of the Elliot Center which can be utilized if you are feeling ill or if you are a close contact to someone who has tested positive for covid-19.
 For more information on when and how to test, please see the FAQ’s below.

 Is testing required before we arrive on campus or after we arrive on campus?

 There will be no arrival testing for the Fall 2023 return to Keene State College.
 Prearrival testing is not required but is encouraged, especially if feeling ill.
 If possible, please take a rapid antigen test or a PCR test within 24 hours of returning to campus.
 For information about when to test, please see FAQ “When should I test?”

 Where can I go to get tested?

 If you are feeling ill and feel you should be seen by a medical provider, please call The Wellness Center at 603-358-2200.
 They are open Monday-Friday 8AM-4:30PM.
 You can also call to speak to a nurse if you have questions.
 The Wellness Center will continue to provide free COVID-19 antigen test kits to students.
 You can come the center during open business hours to pick up a free test.
 You can also visit a local pharmacy or Convenient MD.